At-Home Treatment Options

-As with any cosmetic surgery procedure, there are several potential side effects that can occur after a neck lift.
+As with any cosmetic surgery procedure, several potential side effects can occur after a neck lift.
 Side effects can vary depending on the medical history of the patient, and the type of procedure that has been planned.

-Some side effects and complications include light swelling and bruising, general discomfort and mild pain, changes in sensation in the treated areas, and in some cases, scarring.
+Some side effects and complications include light swelling and bruising, general discomfort and mild pain, changes in sensation in the treated areas, and some cases, scarring.

 Rare but potential risks and complications after neck lift surgery include allergic reactions to anesthesia, bleeding, hair loss where incisions were made, asymmetrical or uneven lines in the neck and facial areas, infection, hematoma, and a very slight risk of a specific nerve injury near the lower lip.

-To minimize your risk of any potential complications occurring after surgery, it is essential to follow the advice and instructions of your surgeon for best results.
+To minimize your risk of any potential complications occurring after the surgery, it is essential to follow the advice and instructions of your surgeon for best results.

 How Much Does Direct Neck Lift Surgery Cost?